sahilwaje23/SafarMitra/README.md

 # SafarMitra

-SafarMitra is a taxi pooling app designed to make travel more affordable and convenient for college students.
+SafarMitra is a taxi pooling app designed to make travel more affordable and convenient for daily commuters.
 It allows users to create and join rooms based on a shared start location and destination, helping them find fellow passengers to split taxi fares efficiently.
-By connecting students heading in the same direction, SafarMitra promotes cost-effective and hassle-free travel.
+By connecting commuters heading in the same direction, SafarMitra promotes cost-effective and hassle-free travel.

 ## 🎯 Who is it for?

-SafarMitra is exclusively designed for college students who want to share taxis for daily commutes, reducing travel costs while ensuring a comfortable and secure ride.
+SafarMitra is designed for commuters who want to share taxis for daily commutes, reducing travel costs while ensuring a comfortable and secure ride.

 <details>
 <summary>Table of Contents</summary>